Ethanolamine: Other uses

 In pharmaceutical formulations, MEA is used primarily for buffering or preparation of emulsions.
 MEA can be used as pH regulator in cosmetics.

 It is an injectable sclerosant as a treatment option of symptomatic hemorrhoids.
 2–5 ml of ethanolamine oleate can be injected into the mucosa just above the hemorrhoids to cause ulceration and mucosal fixation thus preventing hemorrhoids from descending out of the anal canal.

 It is also an ingredient in cleaning fluid for automobile windshields.

 pH-control amine

 Ethanolamine is often used for alkalinization of water in steam cycles of power plants, including nuclear power plants with pressurized water reactors.
 This alkalinization is performed to control corrosion of metal components.
 ETA (or sometimes a similar organic amine; e.g., morpholine) is selected because it does not accumulate in steam generators (boilers) and crevices due to its volatility, but rather distributes relatively uniformly throughout the entire steam cycle.
 In such application, ETA is a key ingredient of so-called "all-volatile treatment" of water (AVT).

 Reactions

-Upon reaction with carbon dioxide, 2 equivalents of ethanolamine react through the intermediacy of carbonic acid to form a carbamate salt, which when heated reforms ethanolamine and carbon dioxide.
+Upon reaction with carbon dioxide, 2 equivalents of ethanolamine react through the intermediacy of carbonic acid to form a carbamate salt, which when heated usually reforms back to ethanolamine and carbon dioxide but occasionally can also cyclizate to 2-oxazolidone, generating amine gas treatment wastes.